Healthy Homes Assessment Ebdentown

 Ebdentown Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Ebdentown and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required for all Ebdentown and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standard that apply or will be in force during the tenure of the rental property.
+• Property managers and landlords have to keep records to demonstrate conformance with the Healthy Homes Standards that apply or will apply to the rental property.

-• Private landlords and property managers should make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 From 1 July 2023